Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Comparison with PEP 558

-This PEP and PEP 558 share a common goal: to make the semantics of locals() and frame.f_locals() intelligible, and their operation reliable.
+This PEP and PEP 558 shared a common goal: to make the semantics of locals() and frame.f_locals() intelligible, and their operation reliable.

-PEP 558 does not specify exactly when the internal copy is updated, making the behavior of PEP 558 impossible to reason about.
+PEP 558 did not specify exactly when that internal copy was updated, making the behavior of PEP 558 impossible to reason about in several cases where this PEP remains well specified.

 The implementation is in development as a draft pull request on GitHub.